Skip to content

 Kevin Willard and Co. knew the Wildcats needed to get bigger and more athletic up front, and their first two additions out of the transfer portal fit that bill.
 Evans is a 6-10 power forward who can stretch the floor a little offensively.
 And while Royal is 6-6, he is a solid 220 pounds and rebounds well.
 Both players provide a boost on the defensive end, too.

-Villanova’s lineup and rotation is starting to take shape after losing multiple players to graduation or the portal.
+Villanova’s lineup and rotation are starting to take shape after losing multiple players to graduation or the portal.
 The small and power forward spots in particular seem to be filled, with Royal and Evans likely penciled in to start at the three and four, respectively.
-Matt Hodge, who started at power forward this past season, likely will play more small forward in the future.
+Matt Hodge, who started at power forward this past season, likely will play more small forward.
 It’s unclear if he’ll be available when the season begins after surgery in March to repair a torn ACL.
 But Hodge and Malachi Palmer should provide starter-level ability off the bench at the forward spots.

 » READ MORE: 2026 men’s college basketball transfer portal tracker: Latest Big 5 moves, where Philly-area recruits are heading

 The Wildcats still need a starting point guard to replace Acaden Lewis and play next to shooting guard Tyler Perkins.
-Arkansas transfer DJ Wagner, a Camden graduate, is reportedly due to visit Villanova’s campus this week.
-Chris Jeffrey, a rising sophomore, is expected to have an expanded role next season but could use some more seasoning behind a veteran guard like Wagner or another upperclassmen.
-Incoming freshman Adam Oumiddoch will likely to join Jeffrey as the top guard options off the bench.
+Arkansas transfer DJ Wagner, a Camden graduate, reportedly will visit Villanova’s campus this week.
+Chris Jeffrey, a rising sophomore, is expected to have an expanded role next season but could use some more seasoning behind a veteran guard like Wagner or another upperclassman.
+Incoming freshman Adam Oumiddoch likely will join Jeffrey as the top guard options off the bench.

-Center remains a priority since Evans is better suited as a power forward.
-The Wildcats were bullied inside at times in losses to UConn, St. John’s, and others.
-The first portal two portal additions have attempted to address that issue.
+Center remains a priority, since Evans is better suited as a power forward.
+The Wildcats were bullied inside at times this season in losses to UConn, St. John’s, and others.
+The first two portal additions have attempted to address that issue.